-Big Sur is so amazingly, stunningly beautiful!
-If you haven’t been, drop what you’re doing and GO NOW!I went to school at UC Santa Cruz and somehow avoided Big Sur for 3 years.
-But I was happy that I had never been before and got to experience all that beauty with my husband!
-We drove down from San Francisco and stopped for lunch in Santa Cruz before heading into Big Sur.
-It was raining, but it was still beautiful!
+I went to school at UC Santa Cruz and I somehow avoided visiting Big Sur while I was living up there.
+But I was happy that I had never been before and that I got to experience all the beauty of Big Sur with my husband!
+We drove down to Big Sur for a weekend after a trip to San Francisco and even though it was raining, it was still so incredibly beautiful!

 We stayed at Deetjan’s Big Sur Inn which is such a charming little bed and breakfast (and dinner) type place.

-Most of the rooms are in buildings (apparently with paper thin walls) and some have shared baths, but we stayed in Castro Cabin, the only stand-alone room at Deetjan’s Big Sur Inn.
+Most of the rooms are in buildings (apparently with paper thin walls) and some have shared baths, but we stayed in the Castro Cabin, the only stand-alone room at Deetjan’s Big Sur Inn.
 It was super cozy (once we got a second blanket), and we loved listening to the rain on the sunlight window all night.

 Breakfast the next morning at Deetjan’s was amazing!
 Everyone on Yelp and in the room journals (each room has guest journals going back several years) recommends the eggs Benedict, but we went with our usuals: pancakes and sausage for the misters, and eggs, bacon, home-style potatoes, and toast for me!